How you could get a student credit card

 How to apply for a student credit card

 Applying for a student credit card is like applying for a traditional credit card.
-Here are some steps you might take:
+Below are some steps you can take to prepare and increase your chances of approval.

 -